VaradPT/RagsToRiches/README.md

 * Slight progress made, CPP and Mathematics undertaken, but still way behind 17/04/2025
   > Using 18/04/2025 as a recovery day
 * Recovery 2.0
   > 27/04/2025: Nix the jinx.
 7 Leetcode probs daily.
 One NC class daily.
 Two Stats Concepts Daily.
+CSS-HTML-ReactNative for fun.
+Done?
+Haskell and Cpp probs.
+Bored?
+OS Concept